-Although LASIK surgery is an extremely successful procedure and there are very few cases of complications, there are risks.
-In most cases, the microkeratome, the tool that creates the corneal flap, is the source of the problem.
-Intralase replaces the microkeratome with the precision of a laser, making LASIK at Chicago Cornea Consultants, Ltd. safer than ever before!
+Although LASIK eye surgery is an extremely successful procedure and there are very few cases of complications, there are risks.
+In many cases, the microkeratome, the tool was originally used to create the corneal flap, was the source of the problem.
+The Intralase laser has replaced the mechanical microkeratome with the precision of a laser, making LASIK at Chicago Cornea Consultants, Ltd. safer than ever before!

-People who are ineligible for traditional LASIK because their corneas are too thin may be good candidates for Intralase LASIK.
+Some patients who were ineligible for traditional LASIK surgery because their corneas were too thin may be better candidates for Intralase LASIK.
 Intralase LASIK is also associated with fewer complications than traditional LASIK as a laser is used to create the corneal flap, rather than a blade.
-The outer layer of the cornea experiences no trauma, and the procedure is painless.
+The outer layer of the cornea experiences no trauma, and the procedure is relatively painless.

 Recovery after Intralase LASIK is similar to that after traditional LASIK, with a few exceptions.
 Following Intralase LASIK, you may experience some eye irritation for up to two days, and it may take a little longer to recover good vision.
 However, there is a lower incidence of dry eyes, corneal complications, and re-operations with Intralase LASIK than with traditional LASIK.

 If you want to find out if Intralase LASIK is right for you or are interested in Chicago Cornea Consultants’ other laser vision correction procedures, contact us today!